Desirebrady/Chrome-Extention/README.md

-# Chrome-Extention
+# Linkedin Chrome extension
-Some randome chrome extension for linkdin
+An extension to accept all incoming connection requests on Linkedin